 This article by careeraddict.com suggests some well-established careers that could disappear by 2030.
 Bank tellers, posties and travel agents beware, among others!

 Orange chocolate : The “too much reliance on one source of income” basket

-Most of us start out with one source of income when we begin our first job.
-That’s ok, and it was definitely the norm for those of us over 40.
+Most of us start out with one source of income with our first job.
+It was certainly the norm for those of us over the age of 40.

 But lifestyle trends change and ‘portfolio careers’ are becoming more popular.
 This means working in a variety of roles.
 It could be a mixture of part time employment, freelancing and running a small business.